I think you’ll agree with me when I say…

-Well, after more than ten expert consultations and hundreds of consumer reviews, here is a comprehensive guide on the drawbacks to taking out an equity release.
+Well, after more than ten expert consultations and hundreds of consumer reviews, here is a comprehensive article on the drawbacks to taking out an equity release.

-So, if you’ve paid off all, or 60% of your mortgage, a provider can guide in releasing some of the equity in your home, without you having to move out.
-That means you could get your hands on some extra money to top up your pension, work on that fantastic conservatory you have been planning on, buy and go on the vacation travel of your dreams with your partner or give a living patrimony to your children.
+So, if you’ve paid off all, or even say, 60% of your mortgage, a provider can help you in releasing some of the equity in your home, without you having to move out.
+That means you could get your hands on some extra money to top up your pension, work on that fantastic conservatory you have been planning on, go on the vacation of your dreams with your partner or give a living patrimony to your children.

-However, in as much as equity release is one of the best financial products, it’s not for everyone, and therefore vital that you carefully weigh up the pitfalls and benefits of equity release before you raise cash this way.
+However, in as much as equity release is one of the best financial products, this is not for everyone, and therefore vital that you carefully weigh up the benefits of equity release before you raise cash this way.

 To aid you in making an informed decision, here are some of the reasons and issues why equity release can be a bad remedy for you:

 With lifetime mortgages, one of the most common plans, you get to borrow cash against the value of your securities at a fixed rate of interest.